-TiDB (The pronunciation is: /’taɪdiːbi:/ tai-D-B, etymology: titanium) is a distributed SQL database.
-Inspired by the design of Google F1, TiDB supports the best features of both traditional RDBMS and NoSQL.
+TiDB (The pronunciation is: /‘taɪdiːbi:/ tai-D-B, etymology: titanium) is a Hybrid Transactional/Analytical Processing (HTAP) database.
+Inspired by the design of Google F1 and Google Spanner, TiDB features infinite horizontal scalability, strong consistency, and high availability.
+The goal of TiDB is to serve as a one-stop solution for online transactions and analyses.

 To better understand TiDB’s features, you need to understand the TiDB architecture.